The links below point to existing frameworks and guidelines that discuss ethics in research areas that are related to ICTD

 The University of Oxford maintains a list of links to UK professional associations and their guidance

-Some other background material
+Some other background resources

 Previous work in ICTD has also raised interesting ethical debates.